 - Sour Cream Cookies – Use sour cream to make these delicious soft sugar cookies.
 Topped with an easy frosting that you can add color or keep white.

 - Brownie Mix Cookies – Super easy recipe that makes chewy, chocolate cookies with a brownie mix.

+These cookies are sure to be a festive addition to any holiday table.
 If you made these holiday cookies please feel free to leave a comment and rating below.

 - 3 cups all-purpose flour

 - 1 cup red cherries, chopped

 - 1 cup green cherries, chopped